folio-org/okapi/doc/internal-modules.md

 * Admin posts credentials for the superuser into mod-login, and initial permissions to mod-perms
 * Admin enables mod-authtoken.
 Now the system is locked.
 * Admin logs in with the credentials just posted

-* Admin installs and deploys the rest of the modules needed for the installation
+Admin installs and deploys the rest of the modules needed for the installation:

 * Admin creates a real tenant
 * Admin enables mod-perms and mod-login for the new tenant